 Alpha-Phonics, Sam Blumenfeld’s classic phonics manual, provides comprehensive phonics instruction in a simple, straightforward manner.
 Rules are presented along with lists of words and syllables, and then eventually, sentences.
 A parent works through lessons with his or her child, working from the book.
 Student pages are the first part of the book.
 Instructional pages start on page 131.

 You can add extra activities, practice readers, or games if you wish.
 One particular extra that is very helpful is Alpha-Phonics/How to Tutor Workbook.
-It has fill-in-the-blank and writing activities to reinforce lessons in either the Alpha-Phonics book or How to Tutor.
+It has fill-in-the-blank and writing activities to reinforce lessons taught from either the Alpha-Phonics book or How to Tutor.